 Aviation is a big business, with the export of aircraft to Australia from the U.S. generating approximately US$2.2 billion in export revenue in 2018.
-This includes craft such as aeroplanes, helicopters and spacecraft.
+This includes craft such as airplanes, helicopters and spacecraft.
 Due to AUSFTA, importing aircraft from the U.S. attracts little (if any) customs duties.

-It’s critical that, when importing an aircraft, you get it thoroughly inspected by a licensed aircraft maintenance engineer (LAME) before closing the deal – this will involve looking at log books and maintenance records to ensure the plane is airworthy and in good condition.
-It’s also essential to ensure that the exporter you’re buying from has good title to the aircraft to avoid any disputes over ownership down the track.
+It’s critical that, when importing an aircraft, you get it thoroughly inspected by a licensed aircraft maintenance engineer (LAME) before closing the deal – this will involve looking at logbooks and maintenance records to ensure the plane is airworthy and in good condition.
+It’s also essential to ensure that the exporter you’re buying from has a good title to the aircraft to avoid any disputes over ownership down the track.

 Final tips – know your shipment

 There are some critical things you’ve got to know when importing from the U.S. (indeed, from any country).

 - Always make sure your imports aren’t prohibited – you can read more about this on our prohibited imports article;

 - Always check DFAT’s Free Trade Agreement Portal to see if you need to pay any customs duties – whilst AUSFTA removed most, it’s always prudent to make sure;

 - Always make sure you’re aware of biosecurity requirements, including whether you need an import permit; and